Library Media Endorsement (LME)

 Now Available - Online

-We are pleased to announce that in addition to our successful summer Library Endorsement Program we are now offering the LME classes in a convenient online format.
-The Library Media Endorsement now can be completed by taking courses entirely online, attending the intensive summer session - or a little of both.
+We are pleased to announce that in addition to our successful summer Library Endorsement Program we are now offering the LME classes in a convenient online format during fall, winter, and spring quarters.
+The Library Media Endorsement now can be completed by taking courses entirely online during the academic year, attending the intensive summer sessions - or a little of both.
 Choose what works best for you!

 - Fill out this Application Form and submit - note there is no application fee!